Winter Solstice and Yule Playlist and journal prompts

 Hello friends.
 I have been curating and sharing playlists around the Celtic Pagan Wheel of the Year for some time now.
 Each time the wheel turns I update my post and playlist from the previous year.
 This is always a really interesting exercise in observing my own repeating themes and cycles.
 For an overview of The Wheel of the Year you can check out this post.

-Yule is an ancient festival that celebrates the return of the sun after the longest night of the year.
-It is a time of renewal, rebirth, and the promise of longer days to come.
+Yule and the Winter Solstice is a time when we celebrate the return of the sun after the longest night of the year.
+It is a time of renewal, rebirth, and the promise of longer and lighter days to come.
 At Samhain we honoured and welcomed in the darkness, and at the Winter Solstice we reach the depths of this darkness with the longest night of the year.
 The sun pauses and, for a few short days, it rises in the same place and we balance on the precipice between darkness and light.
 The winter solstice is the precise moment when the sun reaches its southernmost point in the sky, marking the start of the astronomical winter.
 You’ll find some more information about the foklore of solstice below but, first, I’d like to share some reflections.

 Make of yourself a light